mitchell-wallace/LinkTower/src/content/blog/fire-in-the-tent/index.md

 ---
 title: Fire in the Tent
-description: The young people in the tent are God's people.
-They perish for lack of action.
-“These are my people” says the Lord.
-“Feed them.”
+description: God's people perish for lack of action.
+What would it take for us to step outside our comfort zone?
 publicationDate: 2025-02-04
+sortOrder: 10

 # Dreamed: 2022-05-29
 # Written: 2022-05-29